 Vladimir Putin has gotten more aggressive.

-So have the Ukrainians for that matter, in terms of ratcheting up their war efforts.
+So have the Ukrainians, for that matter, in terms of ratcheting up their war efforts.

 But what Donald Trump has been doing, I think, is even more interesting.

-And that's that's money that he was otherwise using to fund his war.
+That's right out of Putin's pocket, and that's money that he was otherwise using to fund his war.

-I think that one of the second most important things he did that got Putin's attention was he pledged that he would sell the Ukrainians and Zelensky all the weapons they wanted.
+I think that one of the second most important things he did that got Putin's attention was he pledged that he would sell the Ukrainians and Zelensky all the weapons they wanted, very different from Joe Biden, who was giving them away.

 Now, if this does not go well, the president, he actually used the number I've been using.